You’ve Got Questions About Writing a Book for Your Business; We’ve Got Answers!

 - Include it in your newsletters.
 Be sure to mention your latest book or legal guide when you send out your newsletter.
 Don't forget to remind everyone that it's free!

 - Make it your call to action.
 Deciding the best way to phrase a call to action at the end of a blog or library article can be difficult, so consider using your book as a call to action.
-It seems like less of a hard sale, and potential clients will appreciate that.
+It seems like less of a hard sell, and potential clients will appreciate that.

 - Feature it on your website.
 Using DSS, it's simple to add new books or offers to your website.
 Ensure it's on each relevant page.